Quotient Clinical (“We”) are committed to protecting and respecting your privacy.

 4.2 If you have placed an order for our services, we will use the information we hold to send you our regular newsletter.
 This newsletter is one method of communicating with you and will inform you of changes to our site, updates to our services, and keep you informed about our services generally.
 By placing an order for our services, you consent to us using the information we hold about you in this way.

-4.3 If you are an existing customer, we may contact you by electronic means (e-mail or SMS), by post or by telephone with information about goods and services similar to those which were the subject of a previous sale to you.
+4.3 If you are an existing customer or volunteer, we may contact you by electronic means (e-mail or SMS), by post or by telephone with information about goods, services or opportunities to volunteer similar to those which were the subject of a previous sale to you.

 5.1 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 736 of the UK Companies Act 2006.